-Transformer Efficiency, All day Efficiency & Condition for Maximum Efficiency
+Efficiency of Transformer – All Day Efficiency & Maximum Efficiency

-Transformer Efficiency, All day Efficiency & Condition for maximum Efficiency
+Transformer’s Efficiency: All Day Efficiency & Condition for Maximum Efficiency

 Efficiency of Transformer

-But note that a transformer has very high efficiency because the losses occur in transformer are very low.
-Since the Input and Output almost equal, therefore measurement of input and output is practically not possible.
-The best way to find the transformer efficiency is that, first determine the losses in transformer and then calculate the transformer efficiency with the help of those losses calculation.
+Keep in mind that a transformer has very high efficiency because the losses occur in the transformer are very low.
+Since the Input and output are almost equal, therefore measurement of input and output is practically not possible.
+The best way to find the transformer’s efficiency is to first determine the losses in transformer and then calculate the transformer’s efficiency using the following formulas.

 Efficiency = η = Output / Input

-As we know that the rating of Transform is expressed in kVA not in kW.
-But the efficiency doesn’t depend on VA i.e. it would be expressed in Power Watts (kW) not in kVA.
-Although, the Losses are directly proportional to VA (Volt-Amperes), thus, efficiency depends on Power factor on every kind of VA load.
-And the efficiency would be maximum on unity (1) Power factor.
+As we know that the rating of transform is expressed in kVA not in kW.
+But the efficiency doesn’t depend on VA i.e. it would be expressed in power – watts ( or kW) not in kVA.
+Although, the losses are directly proportional to VA (Volt-Amperes), thus, efficiency depends on power factor on any kind of VA load.
+Keep in mind the efficiency would be maximum on unity (1) power factor.

 Good to Know

-We can also find transformer efficiency by determining:
+We can also find the transformer’s efficiency by determining:

 Condition for Maximum Efficiency of Transformer